jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

 * Notice how none of the above explains a single thing about *how* the stack is implemented

     * Nothing about where the data is stored
-    * Nothing about how the methods do what they do
+    * Nothing about how the operations do what they do

 * Also notice that this has nothing to do with Java